ujjwalrg/ujjwalrg.github.io/essays/software_engineering.md

 layout: essay
 type: essay
 published: true
-title: Learning Javascript
+title: My Pathway TO Programming
-date: 2021-01-20
+date: 2021-01-21
 labels:
-   -Javascript
    -Software Development
-   -Markdown
 ---
 <img class="js image" src="{{ site.baseurl }}/images/program.png">

-## My Pathway to programming?
+## My Pathway to programming

 Like many other students, I switched majors to computer science.
 I was pursuing an undergraduate degree in Nutrition, and after halfway through my graduation, I decided to change major to become an electrical engineer.
 Soon after that, I immigrated to the US and started taking Natural Science courses at KCC.
 I wanted to become an electrical engineer because I enjoy learning physics since I was a kid.
 As I was working on my associate degree, I passed my classes with satisfactory grades.
 In my sophomore year at KCC, I took an EE-160 class to learn my first ever programming language.
 I quickly realized my desire to learn programming outweighed the desire to become an electrical engineer.
 I was in a great dilemma to decide whether to choose EE or ICS, so I took a break from college to realize my true passion.
 During my break from college, I started learning networking fundamentals and basic HTML.
 It interests me, so I decided to switch majors to computer science after receiving my associate degree in natural science.